Package 'geobounds'

 Title: Download Administrative Boundary Data from 'geoBoundaries'

-Description: Tools for downloading administrative boundary data from 'geoBoundaries' <https://www.geoboundaries.org/> across multiple administrative levels.
-Boundary data are returned as 'sf' objects for mapping and spatial analysis.
-See Runfola, D. et al. (2020) "geoBoundaries: A global database of political administrative boundaries."
-PLOS ONE 15(4), e0231866. <doi:10.1371/journal.pone.0231866>.
+Description: Provides tools for downloading individual country files and global composite files from 'geoBoundaries' <https://www.geoboundaries.org/> across multiple administrative ('ADM') levels.
+Returns boundary data as 'sf' objects for mapping and spatial analysis.
+Runfola et al. (2020) <doi:10.1371/journal.pone.0231866> describe the underlying database.

 Authors: Diego Hernangómez [aut, cre, cph] (ORCID: <https://orcid.org/0000-0001-8457-4658>), William and Mary geoLab [cph] (ROR: <https://ror.org/03hsf0573>)